-Many HR, compliance and security investigators don’t receive targeted training on how to conduct a workplace investigation from start to finish.
+Many HR, compliance and security investigators don’t receive targeted training on how to conduct an investigation from start to finish.
 Training may cover investigation planning, conducting interviews, gathering evidence and other aspects of the investigative process, but most often doesn’t provide an overall blueprint for conducting an entire workplace investigation.

 This step-by-step article will take you from the initial report of misconduct to the conclusion and final investigation report, with examples and guidance to ensure your investigation follows best practices.

-Initial Report and Deciding Whether to Investigate
+Initial Report and Deciding Whether to Conduct a Workplace Investigation

 The first decision to be made is whether the report warrants an investigation, and this cannot be taken lightly.
 Failure to investigate misconduct that should be investigated can have dire consequences for the company.